Cat Diabetes: Blood Sugar Levels & Management Guide

 What are the early signs of diabetes in cats?

-Early signs include increased thirst and urination, increased appetite with weight loss, lethargy, and poor coat condition.
+Early signs include increased thirst and urination (polydipsia/polyuria), increased appetite with weight loss, lethargy, and poor coat condition.
 Many cats also develop urinary tract infections.
+These symptoms develop gradually over weeks to months.

 How often should I check my diabetic cat's blood sugar?

 During initial stabilization, check glucose 1-2 times daily.
-Once stable, most cats need glucose curves every 3-6 months, with daily monitoring at home as needed.
+Once stable, most cats need glucose curves every 3-6 months.
+Spot checks can be done at home as needed.
+Continuous glucose monitors (like FreeStyle Libre) can provide 14-day continuous monitoring and are excellent for identifying patterns.

 Can cat diabetes go into remission?

-Yes, up to 30% of diabetic cats can achieve remission with proper treatment, especially if diagnosed early.
-Remission means normal glucose levels without insulin injections.
+Yes, up to 30% of diabetic cats can achieve remission with proper treatment, especially if diagnosed early and treated aggressively with glargine or detemir insulin.
+Some studies report remission rates as high as 84% with optimal management.
+Remission means maintaining normal glucose levels without insulin for at least 4 weeks.

 What should I do if my cat's blood sugar is too high?

 If glucose is over 400 mg/dL or your cat shows symptoms like vomiting, lethargy, or difficulty breathing, contact your vet immediately.
-This can indicate diabetic ketoacidosis, a life-threatening emergency.
+This can indicate diabetic ketoacidosis (DKA), a life-threatening emergency requiring hospitalization with IV fluids and insulin therapy.